Reduce the Likelihood of Juveniles Reentering the System

 Data source: Children’s Village - Michigan Juvenile Justice Assessment System (MJJAS)

-The percentage of juveniles released from Children's Village who are no longer assessed as "high risk" for committing crimes has averaged about 88% over the last five years.
+The percentage of juveniles released from Children's Village who have a lower likelihood of engaging in new criminal behavior has averaged about 88% over the last five years.

 For more information, visit Children’s Village.